ukhsa-collaboration/covid19-app-system-public/tools/provisioning/dev/README.md

 The dockerized development environment is a container, created via a Dockerfile, that contains all the tools required for building, deploying and testing the COVID-19 App System locally.

 ## Usage notes
-The root of your repository clone is mapped into `/workspace` within the container, and your `~/.aws` folder to `/root/.aws` within the container .
+The root of your cloned repository is mapped into `/workspace` within the container, and your `~/.aws` folder to `/root/.aws` within the container.

 Changes made to files/folders anywhere else in the container's filespace are not persisted when the container is exited.